AuroraHosts/eBPF-Research/README.md

 3. Next we have the main function called pass_filter, it gets defined under the "xdp_pass" section and takes in an xdp_md struct pointer called ctx.
 This represents the context of the packet we're passing in.

 4. In the function pass_filter, we only return XDP_PASS.
 This is one of a few actions or return codes in XDP.
-XDP_PASS just means that we should let the current packet (as passed in by the ctx pointer) pass up the network stack.
+XDP_PASS just means that we should let the current packet (as passed in by the ctx pointer) pass up through the network stack.
 There are a few more XDP actions such as:

    * XDP_DROP
    * XDP_TX